Vagina Whitening And Tightening Becomes Latest Cosmetic Trend In The Philippines After Thai Penis Whitening

 Compared to conventional vaginal tightening procedure, which requires the administration of an anesthetic, FemiLift reportedly does not cause pain.
 It is claimed that there is no downtime for the method.
 Also, it is said that there are no complications and health risks that come with the procedure.

 With vaginal tightening, women won’t even have to wait for weeks to resume their sexual activity.
-Instead, Belo’s procedure only lets women wait out three days after the vaginal tightening procedure.
+Instead, Belo’s procedure lets women wait only three days after the vaginal tightening procedure.